ianmcampbell/Arcus-Modular-Education-Support-System/README.md

 ### Be MESSy: Become a Contributor!

-[New Lessons](https://github.research.chop.edu/braunsb/Arcus-Education-Lessons-and-Learning-Plan-Generator/tree/master/New-Lessons) is for you, our contributor.
+[New Lessons](https://github.research.chop.edu/braunsb/Arcus-Education-Lessons-and-Learning-Plan-Generator/tree/master/New-Lessons) is a folder for you, our contributor.
 Please add your educational material to this folder.
 If you are a genetics expert, teach us about genetics; if you want people to know how to use a package you just created, create a lesson about it and add it.
 If you want to teach about Python, put your Python lessons there.

 These are our requirements for a lesson: